amalog/scratch/principles.md

 # Principle of Religion

-When there's known to be little (less than 10%) difference in productivity between two style conventions, adopt one arbitrarily and make the others illegal.
+If a style convention doesn't matter (less than 10% difference in productivity between choices), adopt one arbitrarily and make the others illegal.
 The amount of productivity lost through argument and mixed conventions far outweighs any benefits.

 Examples might include tabs vs spaces, indent size, identifier naming style, brace placement, if-else layout, etc.